 The Mangazeisky silver project is located 400km north of Yakutsk, Sakha, Russia, and includes the Vertikalny deposit, which is one of the world’s highest grade silver deposits.

-Silver Bear acquired the property in 2004 and was granted a 20-year mining licence for the Vertikalny deposit in September 2013.
-The project is expected to produce 18.88 million ounces (Moz) of silver at an average production rate of 2.5Moz a year through its life time of 7.3 years.
+Silver Bear acquired the property in 2004 and was granted a 20-year mining licence for the Vertikalny deposit in September 2013, and received a seven-year extension for its exploration licence.
+The project is expected to produce 17.09 million ounces (Moz) of silver at an average production rate of 2.18Moz a year through its life time of 7.8 years.

 Construction of the mine commenced immediately after the completion of the feasibility study in October 2016.
-Silver Bear anticipates first silver production from the project in the second quarter of 2017.
+The project received the receipt of the licence for usage and storage of hazardous chemical materials for its Mangazeisky Silver Project in January 2018.

 Mangazeisky is a combined open-pit and underground project falling within the Mangazeisky Exploration licence covering a 35km mineralised structural corridor.